LANSING, Mich. — You don’t have to look too hard to find the work of local artists here in Lansing.

 Thanks to the Arts Council of Greater Lansing all you really have to do is look up.
 You can catch the work of six local artists on billboards in and around the city.

 The Arts Council in partnership with Adams Advertising and the Ingham Hotel/Motel Tourism Fund is showcasing six phenomenal artists through their Art in the Sky project.

 The winners will have their work featured on digital billboards from Lansing to Jackson for the next year.
 According to the Arts Council’s communications director, Dawn Gorman, showcasing these artists offers some positivity in a tough year.

 “Even though we’ve been through a lot this year, they’re the ones making the community better by creating art,” Gorman said.

-Gorman was a panelist in selecting artists like Sara Pulver to represent the Lansing art community.
+Gorman was a panelist in selecting artists like Kelly Hansen to represent the Lansing art community.

-Make sure you share your local artist sighting with us here at Fox 47 with the hashtag: #ArtInTheSky for your chance to have your photos featured on the news.
+Make sure to share your art sighting with us here at Fox 47 with the hashtag #ArtInTheSky for your chance to have your pictures featured on the news.